Peterlingin/scripts/README.md

 - 🔒 **Check-PwnedPassword**: A secure PowerShell function that checks if passwords have been compromised in known data breaches
 - 🛡️ **SSL Certificate Checker**: A Bash script that validates SSL/TLS certificates
 - 🧹 **SecretHunt**: A fast, zero-dependency Bash script that hunts for leaked secrets and credentials hiding in your shell history files
-- 📊 **nparse.sh**: A Bash script that parses Nmap plain-text output files and produces a clean, easy-to-read report
+- 📊 **nparse**: A Bash script that parses Nmap plain-text output files and produces a clean, easy-to-read report

 ---